christianbrugger/logiksim/documentation/build_windows.md

 The script initializes and updates all required submodules for the platform to the SHA specified by the current commit.

-As we have almost 100 submodules the script parallizes the git operations and should finish within 1-2 minutes depending on the download speed.
+The project has almost 100 submodules the script parallizes the git operations and should finish within 1-2 minutes depending on the download speed.

 Re-run the script in case a different tag / branch / commit is checked out.